tepletonteam/tepleton/docs/quark/stdlib.md

 processed by `modules.roles.Middleware`.
 Updating the set of actors in a role is planned in the near future.

-### Inter-Blockchain Communication (ABI)
+### Inter-Blockchain Communication (IBC)

-ABI, is the cornerstone of The Cosmos Network, and is built into the quark framework as a basic primitive.
+IBC, is the cornerstone of The Cosmos Network, and is built into the quark framework as a basic primitive.
 To fully grasp these concepts requires a much longer explanation, but in short, the chain works as a light-client to another chain and maintains input and output queue to send packets with that chain.
 This mechanism allows blockchains to prove the state of their respective blockchains to each other ultimately invoke inter-blockchain transactions.

-Most functionality is implemented in `modules.abi.Handler`.
+Most functionality is implemented in `modules.ibc.Handler`.
 Registering a chain is a seed of trust that requires verification of the proper seed (or genesis block), and this generally requires approval of an authorized registrar (which may be a multi-sig role).
 Updating a registered chain can be done by anyone, as the new header can be completely verified by the existing knowledge of the chain.
-Also, modules can initiate an outgoing ABI message to another chain by calling `CreatePacketTx` over IPC (inter-plugin communication) with a tx that belongs to their module.
+Also, modules can initiate an outgoing IBC message to another chain by calling `CreatePacketTx` over IPC (inter-plugin communication) with a tx that belongs to their module.
 (This must be explicitly authorized by the same module, so only the eg. coin module can authorize a `SendTx` to another